Dunning Kruger Effect: the Basics and an Example

 Other explanations

-• Using mental shortcuts that allow people to make quick decisions
+• mental shortcuts that help people make fast judgments

 Practical tips: dealing with the Dunning Kruger effect